 Our findings

-The provider's vision and values were published on the service's website for patients to view.
-Key performance indicators to measure performance had been identified and were being monitored.
+The provider's vision and ethos was published on the service's website for patients to view.
+Performance against key performance indicators was monitored.
 Leadership was visible and supportive.
 Regular staff meetings were held.

 Clear vision and purpose